 Challenge the traditional assumptions around the production of the flow of knowledge, particularly within the global health and development arenas.
 Critically appraise different modes of knowledge production and construction and how this influences global health and development practice.

 You will be introduced to the concepts of reverse knowledge innovation as a way of fostering mutual learning and applying other forms of knowledge.
-This course will be delivered in collaboration with the Universities of Ouaga II, Burkina Faso, West Africa, and Makerere University, Uganda, and the University of Minnesota, USA.
+This course will be delivered in collaboration with the Universities of Ouaga II, Burkina Faso, West Africa, Makerere University, Uganda, and the University of Minnesota, USA.

 This course is ideal for undergraduate students with an interest in this area.